-• Bidders must not have a relationship with another Bidder.
-A relationship is defined as a situation where a Bidder has directly or indirectly an ownership stake of 10% or more in another Bidder.
+Bidders must not have a relationship with another Bidder.
+A relationship is defined as a situation

+- where a Bidder has directly or indirectly an ownership stake of 10% or more in another Bidder. - The Commission does not have any plans to reserve Spectrum for any group.
+Reservation is considered as not being fair and not making the playing field level.